EmmanuelDemey/eslint-plugin-angular/docs/timeout-service.md

 Instead of the default setTimeout function, you should use the AngularJS wrapper service $timeout [Y181](https://github.com/johnpapa/angular-styleguide#style-y181)

+## Examples

+Examples with default configuration

+    /*eslint angular/timeout-service: 2*/

+    // valid
+    $timeout(function() {
+        // ...
+    }, 1000)

+    // invalid
+    setTimeout(function() {
+        // ...
+    }, 1000) // error: You should use the $timeout service instead of the default window.setTimeout method

+    // invalid
+    window.setTimeout(function() {
+        // ...
+    }, 1000) // error: You should use the $timeout service instead of the default window.setTimeout method

 ## Links

 * [Rule source](../rules/timeout-service.js)